The NBA's Gambling Scandal Is ... Exactly What America Needs?! | Guest: Jonathon Seidl | 10/24/25

 Fair.

-I've been listening to AM radio for a long time.
+Totally fair.
+I've been listening to AAM radio for a long time.

-my pastor actually had a show with John Rowland years ago called Church and State, which got me a little more involved locally.
+And my pastor actually had a show with John Roland years ago called Church and State, which got me a little more involved locally.

 But my idea is to get, I hear everybody talk about stand.

-And I once heard you say, Billy Graham told you there would be a time when you'd be asked to stand and it would feel strange or something.
+Your clips have stand.
+And I mean, I once heard you say, Billy Graham told you there would be a time when you'd be asked to stand and it would feel strange or something.

 I think we all need to stand together at the same time.